-Carbon emissions in the Greater Toronto and Hamilton Area increased 4.5% in 2021, from 49.0 million tonnes to 51.2 million tonnes, climbing swiftly towards pre-pandemic levels.
+Carbon emissions in the Greater Toronto and Hamilton Area increased 8% in 2022, from 49.9 million tonnes to 54 million tonnes.

-This increase of 2.2 million tonnes was driven by rising emissions in almost every sector, underscoring the need for strong climate action across the board.
-While emissions increased in every region, there were large differences in the pace of increase, ranging from a massive 15% increase in Halton to a modest 1.3% increase in Toronto.
+This increase of 4 million tonnes was driven by rising emissions in every sector, underscoring the need for strong climate action across the board.